11 Feb Sri Lanka Travel Itinerary for 6 Days

-I would suggest not buying a sim card from inside the airport since you will get them at much cheaper rates outside.
+I would suggest not buying a sim card from inside the airport.
+You will get them at much cheaper rates outside.
 Uber is comfortably available in Colombo.
-The local taxi app is ‘Pick me’ which you can use in other parts of the country, but is not very reliable.
+The local taxi app is ‘Pick me’ which you can use in other parts of the country.
+But is not very reliable.

 You can pre-book hotels or Airbnb in Sri Lanka.
 We found some lovely ones here.

 You can also soak in some nightlife in Colombo with buildings in vintage English architecture.
-Some people also prefer to take a day trip from Colombo to all other places, but I will suggest against it.
+Some people also prefer to take a day trip from Colombo to all other places.
+Although I will suggest against it.

 On the other hand, you can take the bus to Galle from the Colombo Maradana bus stop which is a little far from central Colombo.
 It is a 2-hour journey by bus and very comfortable.

 Galle is a small town on the southwest coast of Sri Lanka.
-The main attraction in Galle is the Galle fort practically has a town inside is bustling with shops, restaurants, and hotels.
+The main attraction in Galle is the Galle fort.
+It practically has a town inside that is bustling with shops, restaurants, and hotels.

 Stroll away your day in this town.
 Food may be pricier inside the fort but there are some gorgeous places to eat.